ifti-khan/cookbook/README.md

 Throughout the whole project I developed my project on my Dell Inspiron 15inch Laptop and my Acer 24inch Monitor.
 I also used Chrome Dev tools whilst programming my project and used the responsive tool to simulate different device sizes.
 I also did some physical testing on a few devices such as my Samsung Galaxy S21+, Samsung Galaxy Tab 6.

 # Known Issues And Solutions
+During my testing I found a few minor bugs that were fixed very easily.

+One bug that I found was in the base.html in the contact modal section dropdown list validation.
+Since materialize do not validate dropdown lists and The Code Institute in the MongoDB Mini Project allowed us to user their JavaScript code to validate dropdown lists.
+Since I added the class validate to the dropdown list attribute there was a conflict, so to fix the issue I remove the class validate.

+Another bug that I encountered during test was within the account.html and it was to do with the recipe cards position for the created recipes by that specific user.
+I had on larger screens set the div col class to xl3, but this caused and issue with the fifth recipe cards position.
+So to fix this bug all I had to do was change the div col class from xl3 to xl2.

+A known issue that I have is with located within my add_recipe.html and edit_recipe.html ingredient and cooking instruction list.
+The issue is when a user is adding the ingredient to the text area or cooking instruction text area, they cannot leave an intentional blank line to separate the text.
+The reason for this is within the view_recipe.html I will think that the blank line is an ingredient or instruction because I have in the HTML displayed the ingredient list as a list element and the cooking instructions as an order list element.

+To overcome the issue within the add and edit recipe html files in the label of the two text area I have told the users when entering the information to add each ingredient or instruction on a new line and not to leave any blank lines.

 # Deployment
 In this section I will list the steps I took to deploy my project to Heroku.